CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

 ### Task 2: Implementing Evaluation Methods

 In this task, you will implement evaluation methods to assess the performance of your RAG pipeline.
-You will install necessary dependencies, run the evaluation script, and analyze metrics such as Groundedness, Coherence, and Relevance to ensure response quality.
+You will install the necessary dependencies, run the evaluation script, and analyze metrics such as Groundedness, Coherence, and Relevance to ensure response quality.

-1. From your console, run the below command to install the required package for running evaluation script:
+1. From your console, run the below command to install the required package for running the evaluation script:

     ```bash
     pip install azure-ai-evaluation[remote]